oVirt/ovirt-site/source/feature/select-network-for-gluster.html.md

 ## Proposed User Flow

-1. Add a Network role "Gluster network" and create a network with this role at cluster level
+1. Add a Network role "Storage network" and create a network with this role at cluster level
 2. Edit a host, and assign the above network to one of the host's interface.
 3. In Create Volume/ Add Brick dialog, once the host is selected to add a brick, show the list of IP addresses/host names on the host which can be used to add brick.

-*   If the host has an interface with network role "Gluster network", this IP address is shown by default.
+*   If the host has an interface with network role "Storage network", this IP address is shown by default.
 Otherwise the host's address is used as default.

 ![](AddBrickNetwork.png "AddBrickNetwork.png")